 Start by mixing together your dry ingredients in a large mixing bowl.
 Next, add in the oil and milk and whisk together, until a smooth batter remains.
 If the batter is too thick, add a little extra milk.

-Now, transfer the donut batter into a ziplock bag.
-Cut a corner of it and pipe out the batter into a 12-count donut pan.
+Now, transfer the donut batter into a piping bag.
+Pipe out the batter into a lightly greased 12-count donut pan.
 Bake for 13-15 minutes, or until they bounce back slightly.
 Let the donuts cool in the pan for 10 minutes, before carefully transferring to a wire rack to cool completely.
-Once cool, spread with your favorite frosting.
+Once cool, glaze the donuts.

-Tips to make the best high protein donuts
+Tips to make the best protein powder donuts

 - Do not overbake the donuts, as they continue to cook as they are cooling down.